thephpleague/csv/source/filtering.md

 *available since version 5.5*

-Sometimes you may want to perform operations on the CSV as it is being read from or written to.
-To ease this type of manipulation The `Reader` and `Writer` classes now include methods to ease PHP stream filtering usage.
+To ease performing operations on the CSV as it is being read from or written to. the `Reader` and `Writer` classes now include methods to ease PHP stream filtering usage.

 <p class="message-warning"><strong>Warning:</strong> For backward compatibility, PHP Stream Filtering can not be applied when a <code>SplFileObject</code> was use to instantiate the class.
 A <code>RuntimeException</code> exception will be thrown if you try to use the API under theses circumstances.</p>